jordwalke/VimJSXHint/README.md

 The vim plugin is based on:
 https://github.com/hallettj/jslint.vim
 Which is why the top level license is copied from there.
 Within this repo, there are subprojects that have and retain their own licensing.
-Most of the JS is a direct copy of the Facebook JS transform stack and jshint itself.
+Most of the JS is a direct copy of the Facebook JS transform stack and jshint itself, each of which include the license that apply to those particular projects.

 **Installation**